vegardgons/wordle-ai/README.md

  - `WordleAnswer` is the class that contains the secret word that the user needs to guess.
  - `WordleWordList` is the class that contains all the words that the user can choose and all the words that can be the answer.

-Here is a UML diagram of the most important classes:
+Here is an UML diagram of the most important classes:

 <img align="center" src="images/INF102_Wordle_Diagram.png" width="700"/>